luiztools/web3-examples/README.md

 A first Solidity project (Truffle).

 ## MetaMask Login
-Example of login page using MetaMask as auth.
+Example of login page using MetaMask as auth (EthersJS).

 ## MetaMask Transfer
-Example of crypto transfer from MetaMask wallet.
+Example of crypto transfer from MetaMask wallet (EthersJS).

+## MetaMask Web3
+Example of blockchain calls & sends using MetaMask and web3.js

 ## Token ERC-20 Remix
 New ERC-20 Token built with Remix and Solidity.